cloudflare/pingora/docs/user_guide/graceful.md

 # Graceful restart and shutdown

-Graceful restart, upgrade, and shutdown mechanisms are very commonly used to avoid errors or downtime when releasing new versions of pingora servers.
+Graceful restart, upgrade, and shutdown mechanisms are very commonly used to avoid errors or downtime when releasing new versions of Pingora servers.

 Pingora graceful upgrade mechanism guarantees the following:
 * A request is guaranteed to be handled either by the old server instance or the new one.
 No request will see connection refused when trying to connect to the server endpoints.